brian-watkins/best-behavior/README.md

 ```

 Use an asynchronous import statement to identify the module that exports the
-`DisplayContext` used in this test.
-You can optionally specify a path to an HTML file
+`ViewController` to be used in this test.
+In addition, you can optionally specify
-that will be loaded on the page.
-Use this HTML file to load stylesheets or do
+a path to an HTML file that will be loaded on the page.
+Use this HTML file to
-any other setup.
-The HTML will be processed by the Vite development server managed
+load stylesheets or do any other setup.
+The HTML will be processed by the Vite
-by Best-Behavior.
+development server managed by Best-Behavior.

 Here's an example: